 Android TV devices from cable or satellite operators like AT&T are usually customized to place an emphasis on their broadcast and on-demand content.

 You may also find that due to differences in processing power, not every Android TV device will be equally responsive.
 Early Sony TVs with Android TV felt somewhat sluggish as their underpowered chips struggled to render the interface and respond to menu choices.
-New Sony TVs are much improved, and the Nvidia Shield TV remains the gold standard for speedy Android TV performance.
+New Sony TVs are much improved, and the Nvidia Shield TV remains the gold standard for speedy Android TV performance – Nvidia Shield just updated to the newer Android 11, so there are some added new features there as well.

-This difference in processing power is unlikely to impact the device’s ability to stream content from a service like Netflix, but it will definitely have an impact on apps like Kodi and Plex as they need the device’s processor to render different media files.
-Games might also be affected.
+The different processing powers aren’t likely to affect the device’s ability to stream content from someplace like Netflix.
+However, it will make a difference in apps like Plex and Kodi, as they require the device’s processor to render various media files.
+This difference may also impact some games.

 One more difference you should keep an eye out for is whether you have 4K, HDR, and Dolby Atmos support.
 The Xiaomi Mi Box S, for example, can handle outputs in both 4K and HDR, but it doesn’t support any advanced surround sound formats.